|

 Martin Scott Pierron,

-a friendly and gregarious actor who also does
+a friendly and gregarious young actor who also does

 headshot photography.